-So, we are all ‘in recovery’ from craving, aversion and confusion….
+So, the Buddha said we all need to ‘recover’ from our craving, aversion and confusion….

 we are all ‘in recovery’ from greed, hatred and delusion.

-Personally, I made a vow at my kitchen table in England never to drink again… that was more than 20-years ago.
+Personally, I made a vow at my kitchen table in England never to drink again… that was more than 22-years ago.
 (You do not need to fly half-way around the world to vomit in a gutter to get clean… you can do that at home!)

 By way of some insight into the Buddhist path of recovery, here are two short quotes from the early Buddhist texts: